Cold messages are part and parcel of every recruiter’s day. It’s the way that we connect with new candidates, and we couldn’t survive without them.

 2. Highlight mutual connections

-Sadly, the vast majority of recruiter emails are like flyers - they’re not personalised and they’re typically ignored.
+Sadly, the vast majority of recruiter emails are like flyers: they’re not personalized, and they’re typically ignored.

 Mentioning a mutual connection is a great way to avoid this scenario and make the candidate sit up and take notice.

 Here are two great ways to do this:

 i) Ask a mutual connection to send the email

 Ask your mutual connection to send your cold email for you: an introduction like this will dramatically improve your chances of success.